pygamelib/pygamelib/README-Legacy.md

 So without further ado:

- * gamelib.Game, gamelib.Board, gamelib.Inventory are now unified into **pygamelib.game**.
+ * gamelib.Game, gamelib.Board, gamelib.Inventory are now unified into **pygamelib.engine**.
  * gamelib.HacExceptions and gamelib.Utils are now unified into **pygamelib.base**.
 Hac prefix was replaced by Pgl but for convenience mirror classes were added to not break existing games.
  * gamelib.BoardItems, gamelib.Movable, gamelib.Immovable, gamelib.Characters and gamelib.Structures are now unified into **pygamelib.board_items**.
  * gamelib.Actuators.Actuator, gamelib.Actuators.SimpleActuators, gamelib.Actuators.AdvancedActuators are now unified into **pygamelib.actuators**.